Unity Mediation Table

 9b10e58-gradle_template.png

-Grab the following repositories and dependencies, and add them to your corresponding repositories and dependencies blocks inside that file:
+1. Copy the required repositories and dependencies, and add them to your corresponding repositories and dependencies blocks in launcherTemplate.gradle.

-Export the Xcode project by building on Unity:
+1. Export the Xcode project and build the project on Unity.

 27d8d9c-export_ios.png